ABC (programming language): Features

 ABC was originally a monolithic implementation, leading to an inability to adapt to new requirements, such as creating a graphical user interface (GUI).
 ABC could not directly access the underlying file system and operating system.

 The full ABC system includes a programming environment with a structure editor (syntax-directed editor), suggestions, static variables (persistent), and multiple workspaces, and is available as an interpreter–compiler.
-As of 2020, the latest version is 1.05.02, and it is ported to Unix, DOS, Atari, and Apple MacOS.
+As of 2020, the latest version is 1.05.02, for Unix, MS-DOS, Atari ST, and MacOS.

 Example

 An example function to collect the set of all words in a document: